Learning Outcomes

 Key Term: Remedial order

-A statutory instrument used by a minister to amend legislation quickly in response to a declaration of incompatibility or an adverse ECtHR judgment.
+A statutory instrument made by a minister to amend legislation identified by a declaration of incompatibility or an adverse ECtHR judgment, as a speedy remedial measure subject to specified parliamentary approval procedures.

 Summary